-Subsection (b) addresses the chair of the local team.
-The chair can be thought of as the coordinator or facilitator of the local team.
-The drafters did not designate a specific person to be the chair, but instead suggest that the chair be an easily identifiable person within the organization that houses the local team.
-The organization which houses the local team may vary by jurisdiction, and can include, but is not limited to, the county health department, the county behavioral health department, the local state attorney's office, or the medical examiner's office.
-If a local team within a jurisdiction is housed within the local state attorney's office, for example, then the chair of the local team would be the state attorney, or the attorney's designee.
-By not naming a specific person as the chair, local team.
+naming a specific person as the chair, local teams have more flexibility to designate a chair that is supportive of, and invested in, the local team.
 Strong leadership and ownership of the local team is key to the success of an OFR team.
 Subsection (c) identifies the responsibilities of the chair, including the responsibility to solicit and recruit team members and ensure that the team is composed of members relevant to the jurisdiction and case load.
 The chair is also responsible for making requests for information (e.g., requesting the decedent's medical records) on behalf of the local team and is the individual to whom such information should be initially submitted.

-Subsection (d) is modeled after Pennsylvania law, with similar language found in both Arizona and Oklahoma.26 Providing compensation for travel and reasonable expenses to members of the local team allows individuals and organizations to commit to being a part of a team without having to worry about the ability to finance the costs associated with their participation.
+Subsection (d) is modeled after Pennsylvania law, with similar language found in both Arizona and Oklahoma.
+26 Providing compensation for travel and reasonable expenses to members of the local team allows individuals and organizations to commit to being a part of a team without having to worry about the ability to finance the costs associated with their participation.
 States likely already have guidance in the form of statutes or policies on what constitutes a reasonable expense.